Geographic Information Systems Technology

 Cost & Eligibility

-- GIST 330: Remote Sensing Science - Learn the scientific fundamentals and applications of Remote Sensing.
-Topics introduce the electromagnetic spectrum and spectral characteristics for Earth observation, platforms and sensors for Remote Sensing, digitalization issues, multispectral and LiDAR image processing and enhancement, land-use and land-cover classifications (LULC), weather analysis, and change detection.
+GIST 330: Introduction to Remote Sensing - Learn the scientific fundamentals and applications of Remote Sensing.
+Topics introduce the electromagnetic spectrum and spectral characteristics for Earth observation, multispectral and LiDAR image processing and enhancement and land-use and land-cover classifications (LULC)..
 The course also emphasizes integration issues and analysis techniques that arise when merging remotely sensed data with Geographic Information Systems.